Kottakji/vue-jekyll-theme/README.md

 Install the node modules if you haven't

-> npm install
+    npm install

 To make sure the latest js file is compiled via js

-> npm run build
+    npm run build

 To serve locally

-> Jekyll serve
+    Jekyll serve

-If you want to edit any vue template, best to test them with (it uses the index.html then)
+If you want to edit any vue template, best to test them with

+    cp ./_site/index.html index.html
-> npm run dev
+    npm run dev

-Note: `jekyll serve` generates it's own index.html into `/_site/index.html`, and uses `/pages/home.md` and doesn't use `index.html`.
+Note: `jekyll serve` generates it's own index.html into `/_site/index.html`, and uses `/pages/home.md`.
-`index.html` is used for testing VueJS locally.
+You can then this index.html to test quickly with `npm run dev` if you want to make changes to the vue files.

 ### Editing this theme